Navigation and service

 What screening tests are available?

 The early detection programme of the statutory health insurance offers women 30 years of age and over an annual palpation examination by a physician.
-Women between the ages of 50 and 69 years are invited to an X-ray examination of the breast every two years as part of the mammography screening programme.
+Women between the ages of 50 and 75 years are entitled to an X-ray examination of the breast every two years as part of the mammography screening programme.

 Additional Information